seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 No, madam; for so long
 As he could make me with this eye or ear
 Distinguish him from others, he did keep
-Still waving, as the fits and stirs of ‘s mind
+Still waving, as the fits and stirs of 's mind
-Could best express how slow his soul sail’d on,
+Could best express how slow his soul sail'd on,
 How swift his ship.

 **IMOGEN**
-I would have broke mine eye-strings; crack’d them, but
+I would have broke mine eye-strings; crack'd them, but
 To look upon him, till the diminution
 Of space had pointed him sharp as my needle,
-Nay, follow’d him, till he had melted from
+Nay, follow'd him, till he had melted from
 The smallness of a gnat to air, and then
-Have turn’d mine eye and wept.
+Have turn'd mine eye and wept.
 But, good Pisania,
 When shall we hear from him?

 **PISANIA**